-&lt;sup>8 A market approach is adopted when the allocative outcomes are the result of competitive processes and involve a degree of unpredictability.
+8 A market approach is adopted when the allocative outcomes are the result of competitive processes and involve a degree of unpredictability.
 A planning approach is adopted when the allocative outcomes are driven by and reflect the designs of central authorities.
 Planning approaches can be 'hard' or 'soft' depending on the degrees of discretion allowed to participating institutions.

-&lt;sup>9 Consideration is given here only to government funding (and non-funding) of providers at the whole of institution level, rather than to internal organisational units or individuals within institutions.
+9 Consideration is given here only to government funding (and non-funding) of providers at the whole of institution level, rather than to internal organisational units or individuals within institutions.
 The later consideration of funding for research in this paper takes account of internal staff and student producers of knowledge.
+10 Actual benefits appear often to fall short of promise or expectation, with local access not

-Actual benefits appear often to fall short of promise or expectation, with local access not necessarily correlated with higher participation (Stevenson et al, 2000).
+10 Actual benefits appear often to fall short of promise or expectation, with local access not necessarily correlated with higher participation (Stevenson et al, 2000).
 In some regions, the presence of a higher education institution can contribute to net brain drain, as those with educational passports move elsewhere (Garlick, 2000a).
 The contributions of universities to their local economies are variable (Garlick, 1998), depending on the nature of the economy and relations between the university and the local community (Garlick, 2000b).